Sully Erna: 2010 Haiti earthquake

 Godsmack, Creed, and Rage Against the Machine guitarist Tom Morello are some of the musicians who partnered with multimedia company DC3 Music Group to fundraise and pack an MD-80 airplane with supplies and medical personnel to help in the 2010 Haiti earthquake.
 According to a press release, the plane was scheduled to leave from Long Beach, California, on January 27, 2010, and bring 10,000 pounds of medical supplies, along with doctors and medical staff, to Port-au-Prince.

 Erna said in a statement, "Since I can't be there to help in person, I want to make my contribution as a fellow human being to give what I can while I'm in the fortunate situation that I am to help those that are so unfortunate in this time of tragedy."

 Hometown Sessions

 Erna launched a bi-weekly web series on YouTube called Hometown Sessions.
 The talk show has Erna hosting celebrity guests.
 He explained about the contents of the show:

 "Every Tuesday I will be bringing on celebrity guests, musician friends and talking all things music.
 You never know, you may even catch some unique live performances from time to time.
 Thursdays will be reserved for 'real talk' about 'real life,' as we invite some of the top experts in to talk about mental health, struggles with addiction, depression, bullying and so much more!"

 Personal life

-Erna has a daughter, Skylar, born in 2001.
+Erna has a daughter, born in 2001.
 Erna is a longtime fan of the New England Patriots, having sung the national anthem prior to home games in Foxborough on numerous occasions.
 After having lived in Windham, New Hampshire, he moved to Fort Myers, Florida in 2021, moving his studio as well.